StudentDesign | 12 May - ongoing, 2020

 Know your Designclassics!

 For a new stories format we would like to educate the community.
 As a young designer you can find huge inspiration in the past and also learn a lot about different areas, contexts, materials and production techniques.
-From now on we share 6 designclassics every week via our Instagram stories and on the website we'll collect all of them with more information.
+From now on we share 6 designclassics every two weeks via our Instagram stories and on the website we'll collect all of them with more information.
 Get to know them!

 The CLAY series by Maarten Baas were first launched in 2006.
 The spontaneous and naïve designs made of industrial clay and finished in bright colours has led to a wide collection.
 All CLAY pieces are unique, as each is made and shaped by hand, without the use of a mould.